Hiimus/veggie-time/README.md

 ![Am I responsive image](readme_img/veggie-time-devices.JPG)

 ### Veggie Time is a website that provides food recipes with a focus on using vegetables.
-On Veggie Time the user can find, store and create their own recipes.
+On Veggie Time the user can find, store, create and delete their own recipes.
 All recipes are organized and displayed on cards, and the user can browse, search and sort through these.
 To visit the deployed website, click [here](https://veggie-time.herokuapp.com/).
 # Table of Contents
  - <a href="#ux">1.
 User Experience (UX)</a>